-This article addresses effective and inspirational nurse leadership.
+This article addresses effective and inspirational nursing leadership.
 I first want to define leadership, as there are many interpretations of the definition out there.

 John Quincy Adams, 6th President of the United States, defined leadership as: “If your actions inspire others to dream more, learn more, do more and become more, you are a leader.”